PSP-022/Wedding-Management-System/README.md

 # WEDDING MANAGEMENT SYSTEM:
-## The System assists couples in the decision making and planning process associated with wedding organization.
+## The designed system assists couples in the decision making and planning process associated with wedding organization.
 ## Technologies used:
 * RDBMS, SQL
 * PHP